-Delta Woods Inc., manufactures wood products that are used in small and medium size offices.
-One of the products is a chair.
+Delta Woods Inc., manufactures wood products for the use in small and medium size offices.
+One of its products is a chair.

 According to direct materials price and quantity standards, one chair requires 2.5 feet of wood at a cost of $3.60.

-- Compute the standard cost of wood required to manufacture 4,000 chairs.
-Also compute the difference between actual cost incurred and standard cost.
+- Compute the standard cost of wood needed to manufacture 4,000 chairs.

 (1).
 Standard cost of wood: